erlang/otp/system/doc/design_principles/appup_cookbook.md

 A callback module is a functional module, and for code extensions simple code replacement is sufficient.

+_Example_

-_Example:_ When adding a function to `ch3`, as described in the example in [Release Handling](release_handling.md#appup), `ch_app.appup` looks as follows:
+When adding a function to `ch3`, as described in the example in [Release Handling](release_handling.md#appup), `ch_app.appup` looks as follows:

 ```erlang